West Kirby railway station: West Kirby to Hooton line

 The Birkenhead Joint branch station was effectively a separate facility to the main station on the electric lines.
-There was a junction between the two lines, underneath the Bridge Road overbridge.
-However, very few train movements connected between them.
+There was a junction between the two lines, underneath the Bridge Road overbridge; however, very few train movements connected between them.

-In its final years, the almost-unused line was employed for the training of diesel multiple unit crews operating from Birkenhead and Chester via Hooton.
-The station closed to passengers on 17 September 1956, and closed completely on 7 May 1962.
-The station site is now the location for several civic buildings, and the route all the way to Hooton is now a footpath, known as The Wirral Way, which forms part of the Wirral Country Park.
+In its final years, the almost-unused line was employed for the training of diesel multiple unit crews operating from Birkenhead and Chester, via Hooton.
+The station was closed to passengers on 17 September 1956 and closed completely on 7 May 1962.

+The station site is now the location for several civic buildings and the route all the way to Hooton is now a shared-use path, known as the Wirral Way, which forms part of the Wirral Country Park.